dtinth/dtinth.tools-android/README.md

 # dtinth’s Tools

-An personal Android application that I use on my device.
+**A personal Android enhancement app** that I use on my device.

+- [**Morse code notifier**](#morse-code-notifier) vibrates my phone when I receive a notification.

+- [**Notification exfiltrator**](#notification-exfiltrator) sends the received notifications into a remote server.
+It has end-to-end encryption, and aims to be resilient.
+The primary use case is to integrate with [my personal chatbot, expense tracker, and home automator, “automatron”](https://dt.in.th/automatron.html).

+Sounds cool and want something like this?
+I encourage you to create your own personal Android enhancement app.
+Feel free to look at my code and reuse parts of it!

 ## Morse code notifier